celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/proof-of-stake/epoch-rewards.md

 A total of 400 million CELO will be released for epoch rewards over time.
 CELO is a utility and governance asset on Celo, and also the reserve collateral for Celo Dollar (and possibly in the future other whitelisted tokens).
 It has a fixed total supply and in the long term will exhibit deflationary characteristics like Bitcoin.

-The total amount of disbursements is determined at the end of every epoch via a two step process.
-In step one, economically desired **on-target rewards** are derived.
-These are explained in the following pages.
+The total amount of disbursements is determined at the end of every epoch through a two-step process.
+1. **Determine on-target rewards.** Economically desired **on-target rewards** are derived.
 Several factors can increase or decrease the value of the payments that would ideally be made in a given epoch (including the CELO to Dollar exchange rate, the collateralization of the reserve, and whether payments to validators or groups are held back due to poor uptime or prior slashing).

-In step two, these on-target rewards are adjusted to generate a drift towards a predefined target epoch rewards schedule.
+2. **Adjust toward predefined schedule.** On-target rewards are adjusted to generate a drift towards a predefined target epoch rewards schedule.
 This process aims to solve the trade-off between paying reasonable rewards in terms of purchasing power and avoiding excessive over- or underspending with respect to a predefined epoch rewards schedule.

 More detail about the two steps is provided below.

 ## Adjusting Rewards for Target Schedule